adfinis/openshift-etcd-backup/README.md

   - `never`: Dont expire backups, keep all of them.
 - `OCP_BACKUP_KEEP_DAYS`: Days to keep the backup.
 Only used if `backup.expiretype` is set to `days`
 - `OCP_BACKUP_KEEP_COUNT`: Number of backups to keep.
 Only used if `backup.expiretype` is set to `count`
-- `OCP_BACKUP_UMASK`: Umask used inside the script to set proper permission on written files.
+- `OCP_BACKUP_UMASK`: Umask used inside the script to set restrictive permission on written files, as they contain sensitive information.

 Changing the schedule be done in the CronJob directly, with `spec.schedule`:
 ```